 Supporting your typically developing child

-Whatever your typically developing children feel about their sibling with disability, they also need to feel that they’re just as important to you – that you care about them and what they’re going through.
+Typically developing children have a range of feelings about siblings with disability.
+These children also need to feel that they’re just as important to you as your child with disability – that you care about them and what they’re going through just as much.

-When you encourage your child to share her thoughts and feelings, and when you listen without judgment or blame, you send that message that it’s OK for your child to feel the way she does.
-For example, ‘I understand you feel sad when Violet pulls your hair’.
+When you encourage your child to share her thoughts and feelings, and when you listen without judgment or blame, you send the message that it’s OK for your child to feel the way she does.
+For example, ‘I understand you feel angry when Violet pulls your hair’.

-You could also talk with your child about how she thinks her brother or sister with disability might think, feel and behave.
-This can help your child understand how her sibling with disability sees the world.
+You could also talk with your child about how his brother or sister with disability might think, feel and behave.
 For example, ‘I know Ari doesn’t use words, but he loves it when you play Thomas with him’.
+This can help your child understand how his sibling with disability sees the world.

 Talking about your own feelings

-When you try to put your own thoughts and feelings into words – comfortable and uncomfortable feelings – you set a good example for all your children.
+When you talk about your own feelings about your child’s disability, you set a good example for all your children.
 It’s OK to show your children that you have lots of different feelings about the situation too.

-For example, ‘Tom, I felt happy when you helped your brother put on his hat’.
-Or ‘Stevie has fallen over and hurt herself.
-I feel sad about that’.
+- ‘Stevie has fallen over and hurt herself.
+I feel sad about that.’

 Juggling the demands and needs of all family members can be a challenge.